-Since the BVI airport only caters to smaller plane, most people fly into St. Thomas and enjoy a beautiful one hour ferry ride to Tortola to start their charter.
+Since the BVI airport only caters to smaller planes, most people fly into St. Thomas and enjoy a beautiful one hour ferry ride to Tortola to start their charter.
 But that all went terrible wrong in the summer of 2013 when all ferries seemed to develop problems at the same time.
 Many groups missed their first day of charter, while forced to over-night in St. Thomas.
 That was bad.
 But hundreds of people missed their flights to go back home because there was no ferry.
 That wasn’t just bad, but also very expensive!
 And the ferries still are not dependable.

 There are big plans for extending the airport in BVI, but if the ferries would run on schedule – or just run – this would not be necessary.
 Other islands like Anguilla and St. Barts do perfectly well with airports which are even smaller…..but the ferries work!